 Notes

-Cherry subs: If you love the sound of this dish but don't love cherries, raspberries, apricots, plums or any soft summer fruit works well, though you’ll want the apricots to be sliced to a cherry or raspberry size so they truly bake up nice and soft.
+- Other fruits: The aforementioned replacement of raspberries in this dish for the more traditional cherries or apricots, blackberries or even strawberries could be subbed here, though you'll want the apricots to be sliced to a cherry or raspberry size so they truly bake up nice and soft.

 Nutrition